the power of b2b storytelling

 the creator/artist

-This archetype is also called the creative one.
-Focus here is on innovation and creativity.
-Therefore, you narrate with these two values in mind.
-Apple is an example of this.
+This archetype is also known as the creative one.
+The focus here is on innovation and creativity.
+You therefore tell with these two values in mind.
+Apple is one such example.
 They use the creator in many aspects of their branding.
-In terms of storytelling, you see it reflected in their Apple event.
-This is where their newest products are presented.
+In terms of storytelling, you can see it reflected in their Apple event.
+This is where their latest products are presented.
 They emphasize the creativity and innovation of the products.

-the way
+the wise

 the innocent